 Isaiah 55:1-2 Ho!
 Everyone who thirsts, come to the waters; and you who have no money, come, buy and eat.
 Yes, come buy wine and milk without money and without price.
 Why do you spend money for what is not bread?
 And your labour for that which satisfies not?
 Hearken diligently unto me, and eat you that which is good, [There's the "Hierarchy of Values."] and let your soul delight itself in fatness [meaning prosperity].

-This verse contains a strong inference that eating is going to demand choices be made, and we are strongly advised by God to eat that which is good, both physically and spiritually.
+This verse contains a strong implication that eating is going to demand choices be made, and we are strongly advised by God to eat that which is good, both physically and spiritually.
 It is counsel from God that wisdom is available.

 Proverbs 1:20 Wisdom cries without; she utters her voice in the streets

 Wisdom is not just found in the pages of the Bible.
 There is wisdom regarding other things apart from the Bible, including this thing concerning health.
 I said it is out there.
 It is available.
 You can ask God for His guidance for what you need to take care of your particular responsibility.
 It is out there.
 Ask for His guidance.